trustfractal/did_registry_demo/README.md

     - Paste it on the box to the right of the Deploy button
     - Click Deploy

-That's it! 🎉 We now have a working FractalRegistry deployment to play around with!
+We now have a working FractalRegistry deployment to play around with! 🎉

 </details>